arne-fuchs/iota-jammer/README.md

 ```
 In the first node all parameters you can use are listed.
 As you can see in the second one , you don't have to specify all of the parameters.
 The minimum of parameters the programm needs are: <br> protocol (http/https), host (urltonode.com) and port (mostly 14265 or 443).

+The above setting is NOT recommended and is only there to show you, what is possible

 #### Usage:
 EnableJSONList